ajoshiusc/dr-csi-reg/CONTRIBUTING.md

 1. Create new modules in `src/` directory
 2. Add wrapper scripts in root if needed for CLI access
 3. Update documentation in `docs/`
-4. Add examples to `examples/` directory
-5. Update tests and Makefile if necessary
+4. Update tests and Makefile if necessary

 ### Testing
 - Run `make test` before submitting changes